iyzico/recruitment/open_positions/software_engineer.md

-# Software Engineer, aka Software Craftsman
+# Software Engineer, aka iyzicoder

 We are very excited to have you in this page reading our words.
 Whatever the consecuences are, let's make it a good and a refreshing start.